-Dating back to 1921, this historic two-story, 35.4 acres (14.16 hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife Evelyn.
+Dating back to 1921, this historic two-story, 35.4-acre (14.16-hectare) waterfront house was once the winter home of artist Frederic Clay Bartlett and his wife, Evelyn.
 The Bonnet House is serenely elegant and preserved amidst the urban expansion of Fort Lauderdale Beach, which is what makes the land so special.
 Mrs. Bartlett, who died in 1997, gave the estate to the Florida Trust for Historic Preservation in 1983 to keep the property unchanged.
 Several concerts and events are held here throughout the year, and the house is available for private events such as weddings.
-Named for a waterlily that once inhabited the property, the Bonnet House is open year-round for guided tours.
+Named after a waterlily, which once inhabited the property, the Bonnet House is open year-round for guided tours.

 Dating back to 1901 and built by the “Father of Fort Lauderdale,” Stranahan House is also referred to as the Pioneer House.
-In 1984, this mansion was opened for public viewing as a house museum and almost 10,000 tourists visit this landmark annually.
+In 1984, this mansion was opened for public viewing as a house museum, with tens of thousands of tourists visiting this landmark annually today.
 Now a historic riverside museum, the elegantly restored house contains antiques, turn-of-the-century furnishings and old photographs of the area.
-It is also an example of classic Florida Frontier architecture.
-The house has previously been used as a post office, town hall and general store.
-The events hosted here includes tours, the Pineapple Jam, the Peter Pan Pirate Party and more.
+It is also an example of classic Florida Frontier architecture, which is also seen in post offices, town hall and general stores of the city.
 This lovely museum can also be hired for private events and special celebrations.
+The events hosted here include the Pineapple Jam, the Peter Pan Pirate Party and more

 JCAT- The J's Cultural Arts Theatre is all about exploring your creative mind.
 It invites the young population to perform and learn all about drama, acting and various other theatrical segments.
 It is used as a performance space by different art groups and also used for acting workshops.
 The center is also open to various camps on acting, wherein students are invited to learn and enact.